 - Technical Services

-The SCSU Rideshare Board assists students and employees of St. Cloud State University in ride-sharing/car-pooling.
+The SCSU Rideshare Board assists students and employees of St. Cloud State in ride-sharing/car-pooling.

-Provides students with awareness of information and programs available to Non-Traditional Students.
+Provides students with awareness of information and programs available to adult learners.

 Online graduate student community sponsored by ProQuest that offers an online forum to get advice from peers and experts in graduate education on a variety of topics related to graduate study.